MarshmellowAlone/workflow-webpack-bulmacss-fontawesome/readme.md

 ### Getting Started 🚀

-This project was built by practicing and using bulma css as a frontend framework, for this reason you can obtain diverse opinions, it is only a contribution to those who are starting in web development.
+Workflow to develop frontend with webpack, javascript, bulma css and fontawesome, for this reason you can obtain diverse opinions, it is only a contribution to those who are starting in web development.
 This is a project that shows a web development portfolio.

 #### Prerequisites 📋